 The Company generates the majority of its revenues through product sales to customers.
-These products include the Protandim® product line, the TrueScience® anti-aging skin care line, Petandim $^{\text{TM}}$ for Dogs, Axio® Smart Energy Drink mixes, PhysIQ $^{\text{TM} Smart Weight Management System and the Omega+ sustainable fish oil.
+These products include the Protandim[®] line of dietary supplements, Omega+ and ProBio dietary supplements, the TrueScience[®] line of Nrf2-infused skin and hair care products, PetandimTM for Dogs, Axio[®] Smart Energy Drink mixes, and the PhysIQTM Smart Weight Management System.
 The Company ships most of its product directly to the consumer and receives substantially all payment for product sales in the form of credit card receipts.
 Revenue from direct product sales to customers is recognized upon shipment, which is when passage of title and risk of loss occurs.
 For items sold in packs and bundles, the Company determines the standalone selling price at contract inception for each distinct good, and then allocates the transaction price on a relative standalone selling price basis.
 Any discounts are accounted for as a direct reduction to the transaction price.
-Shipping and handling revenue is recognized upon shipment when the performance obligation is completed.$
+Shipping and handling revenue is recognized upon shipment when the performance obligation is completed.

 The Company also charges amounts to independent distributors to attend events held by the Company.
-Tickets to events are sold as standalone items or included within packs sold to independent distributors.
+Tickets to events are sold as standalone items or included within packs.
 For event tickets sold in packs, the Company allocates a portion of the transaction price to the ticket on a relative standalone selling price basis.
 Any discounts are accounted for as a direct reduction to the transaction price.
 Fee revenue associated with ticket sales is recorded in the month that the event is held, which is when the Company has performed its obligations under the contract.